 BYOP specializes in offering homeowners beautiful pool designs that can be cleaned using saltwater or chlorine depending on which system is installed during the building process.
 BYOP Arizona pool design experts can explain the process further but here is the basic process.

 Chlorine is widely used to sanitize swimming pools because it is instrumental in killing contaminants and is easy and inexpensive to use.
 Chlorine produces hydrochloric acid as it interacts with the pool’s water.
 Hydrochloric acid is an active form of chlorine that penetrates bacteria’s cell walls as well as other potentially harmful organisms to cleanse the water and ensure safety.
 Super chlorinating the water is also known as shocking, which raises the chlorine levels ten times greater.
 This process is often used every two weeks in pools that are frequently used.
 Standard chlorine systems are connected to the filtration system to regularly distribute chlorine to the pool, learn more about the Chlorine Systems here.

 A saltwater system is slightly different although it also produces chlorine as the pool water completes a process called electrolysis.
 A saltwater generator includes a salt cell with metal plates connected to a control box that sends an electrical charge to the plates to create chlorine.
-Pool water passes through the salt cell and turns the salt into hydrochloric acid, which is the same component formed when chlorine is added to pool water.
+Pool water passes through the salt cell and turns the salt into hydrochloric acid, which is the same component formed when chlorine is added to pool water find the best carpet cleaning dublin.
 The water that is returned to the pool after completing a cycle through the saltwater system is newly produced chlorine.
 The saltwater pool uses chlorine to cleanse the water as the generator produces chlorine.

 Which is Better: Salt or Chlorine Filters?